Your Milwaukee Home Inspector

 When will I receive the home inspection report?

-Your Inspection Report will be emailed to you within 24 hours of the Home Inspection, typically the same night or following morning.
+Your Home Inspection Report will be emailed to you the same or following day.

 Why don’t you provide your inspection reports on-site?

 It takes us a long time to type up our reports.
 We don’t produce generic checkbox reports with three ring binders; we actually sit down at the computer and take the time to write out our reports in plain English.
 We’ll often spend more time writing the report than we do inspecting the house.
 We provide a lot of detail in our reports, and we try to write them for you the same way we would for a friend or family member.
 After you read one of our inspection reports, we think you’ll understand why we don’t produce the reports on site.